Website Speed, how fast should it be? How can you improve your website speed? And, how will this help to get your page to #1 on Google?

 Consequently, Doing this will get your mobile site within a 2-sec threshold for the user.
 Stopping them from clicking off and go elsewhere, such as your competitors.
 Therefore, it is important to optimize your mobile website speed separately to that of your desktop site.

 3. How Website Speed Affects Traffic & Rankings

 As we have already established, a slow loading page will suffer from low user engagement.
 Anything from increased bounce rates, low average time on page, and of course a lack of conversions.
 And as Google (reportedly) takes into account user behavior data as a search ranking factor, this could adversely affect your site’s rankings.
 As an example, this would then impact your web traffic to the site.
 Should you no longer be within the top 3 of the SERPs?
 And, even worse, not on page 1 at all.

 4. Slow Pages Kill Conversions

-Conversely, Several case studies have demonstrated that fast loading sites can significantly increase conversions and boost sales.
+Conversely, Several case studies have demonstrated that fast-loading sites can significantly increase conversions and boost sales.
 It was found that conversion rates drop when page loading time increases from 1-2 to 3-4 seconds.
 Akamai’s survey found that 47% of online users were expecting pages on retail sites to load in 2 seconds or less.
 And the percentage of tablet users expecting a website to load in 2 seconds or less has reached 70%.
-Site Performance on Mobile Devices matter even more.
+Site Performance on Mobile Devices matters even more.
 According to a report published by Google.
 They saw almost a third of total paid clicks coming from mobile devices in 2017.
 If that doesn’t convince you, these big businesses prove it;

 · Amazon increases revenue by 1% for every 100 milliseconds of improvement.